jdebacker/CompEcon_Fall17/README.md

 ## Course description ##

 This course is designed to introduce PhD students to software applications and computational techniques to make them productive researchers.
-Students will be exposed to leading open source software packages (Python, R, Julia) and techniques for numerical computing and data analysis.
-The course will be taught through the application of these software packages and methods to economic research in applied microeconomics and macroeconomics.
+Students will be exposed to leading open source software packages (Python, R) and techniques for numerical computing and data analysis.
+The course will be taught through the application of these software packages and methods to economic research in applied microeconomics and quantitative macroeconomics.

 ## Course Objectives and Learning Outcomes ##

+In this course students, through lecture and application, students will learn about:
-* You will learn how to use software to increase your research productivity including:
+* Software to increase research productivity including:
 	* TeX
 	* git
 	* Python
 	* R
-	* Julia
-* You will learn to write your own estimators and use packages written by others for:
+* How to write custom estimation routines and use packages written by others for:
-	* Geneneralize Method of Moments Estimators
+	* Geneneralized method of moments estimators
 	* Maximum likelihood estimators
 	* Maximum score estimators
 	* Reduced form estimators such as regression discontinuity design
 	* Simulated method of moment estimators
-* You will learn computational methods to:
+* Computational methods to:
+	* Optimize and find roots of functions
-	* Solve dynamic programming problems
+	* Solve dynamic programming problems (disceret and continous choice)
+	* Solve general equilibrium, heterogeneous agent models
 	* Perform Monte Carlo simulations
 	* Bootstrap standard errors
+	* Compute numerical derivatives
+	* Use just-in-time compilation for efficient computation
+	* Run computations in parallel using multiple processors
-* You will learn how to use software tools to gather data from the web.
+* Methods to gather and handle data including:
+	* Costs and benefits of different data structures
+	* Using APIs
+	* Web scraping
-* You will learn coding and collaboration techniques such as:
+* Coding and collaboration techniques such as:
-	* Best practices for Python coding ([PEP 8](https://www.python.org/dev/peps/pep-0008/))
 	* Writing modular code with functions and objects
-	* Creating clear docstrings for functions
 	* Collaboration tools for writing code using [Git](https://git-scm.com/) and [GitHub.com](https://github.com/).
+	* Best practices for Python coding ([PEP 8](https://www.python.org/dev/peps/pep-0008/))

 ## Grades ##